International Covenant on Economic, Social and Cultural Rights

 The International Covenant on Economic, Social and Cultural Rights (ICESCR) is a multilateral treaty adopted by the United Nations General Assembly (GA) on 16 December 1966 through GA.
-Resolution 2200A (XXI), and came in force from 3 January 1976.
-It commits its parties to work toward the granting of economic, social, and cultural rights (ESCR) to the Non-Self-Governing and Trust Territories and individuals, including labour rights and the right to health, the right to education, and the right to an adequate standard of living.
-As of July 2020, the Covenant has 171 parties.
+Resolution 2200A (XXI), and came into force on 3 January 1976.
+It commits its parties to work toward the granting of economic, social, and cultural rights (ESCR) to all individuals including those living in Non-Self-Governing and Trust Territories.
+The rights include labour rights, the right to health, the right to education, and the right to an adequate standard of living.
+As of August 2025, the Covenant has 173 parties.
 A further four countries, including the United States, have signed but not ratified the Covenant.

 The ICESCR (and its Optional Protocol) is part of the International Bill of Human Rights, along with the Universal Declaration of Human Rights (UDHR) and the International Covenant on Civil and Political Rights (ICCPR), including the latter's first and second Optional Protocols.

 The Covenant is monitored by the UN Committee on Economic, Social and Cultural Rights.

 Genesis

 The ICESCR has its roots in the same process that led to the Universal Declaration of Human Rights.
 A "Declaration on the Essential Rights of Man" had been proposed at the 1945 San Francisco Conference which led to the founding of the United Nations, and the Economic and Social Council was given the task of drafting it.
 Early on in the process, the document was split into a declaration setting forth general principles of human rights, and a convention or covenant containing binding commitments.
 The former evolved into the UDHR and was adopted on 10 December 1948.

 Drafting continued on the convention, but there remained significant differences between UN members on the relative importance of negative civil and political versus positive economic, social and cultural rights.
 These eventually caused the convention to be split into two separate covenants, "one to contain civil and political rights and the other to contain economic, social and cultural rights."
-The two covenants were to contain as many similar provisions as possible, and be opened for signature simultaneously.
+The two covenants were to contain as many similar provisions as possible and be opened for signature simultaneously.
 Each would also contain an article on the right of all peoples to self-determination.

-The States Parties to the present Covenant, including those having responsibility for the administration of Non-Self-Governing and Trust Territories, shall promote the realisation of the right of self-determination, and shall respect that right, in conformity with the provisions of the Charter of the United Nations.

 The first document became the International Covenant on Civil and Political Rights, and the second the International Covenant on Economic, Social and Cultural Rights.
-The drafts were presented to the UN General Assembly for discussion in 1954, and adopted in 1966.
+The drafts were presented to the UN General Assembly for discussion in 1954 and adopted in 1966.